 - → Subject and Form lessons

-- → Oral reporting
+- → Parent Student Teacher Conferences

 - → Comprehensive subject selection booklet

 - → Full time guidance assistance

-- → Year 8, 9 and 10 selection sessions

 - → Ready access to subject teachers and HODs

 As staffing, particularly in some specialist areas, remains tight there will be an even greater need "to get it right" in choosing subjects at the beginning.
 The school will be staffed on the basis of the information supplied at the time of subject selection and the following policy will be implemented.